dotnet/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

-A tuple literal has a "conversion from expression" to any tuple type of the same arity, as long as each of the element expressions of the tuple literal has an implicit conversion to the type of the corresponding element of the tuple type.
+A tuple literal has a "conversion from expression" to any tuple type having the same number of elements.

+**ISSUE:** But what if there is no conversion of types for a given element pair?

 \[Example:
 ```csharp